9 Great Track Drills To Make You A Faster Runner

 For the second lap of the track, you could do bounding for the first 100 meters, then sprint.
 Then you could move onto high knees.

-For the final straightaway, you could do 50 meters doing cariocas in one direction and then 50 meters facing the other direction.
+For the final straightaway, you could do 50 meters of cariocas in one direction and then 50 meters facing the other direction.

 You can use this type of format with as many laps as you would like.

-You can even stop at the end of a straightaway and perform plyometric exercises such as tuck jumps, jump squats, and burpees, particularly if you are looking to do track and field drills for field exercises such as the long jump, triple jump, and high jump.
+You can even stop at the end of a straightaway and perform plyometric exercises such as tuck jumps, jump squats, and burpees, particularly if you want to do track & field drills for field exercises such as the long jump, triple jump and high jump.

-Incorporating jump training in your workouts will help build that explosive jumping power that you need.
+Incorporating jump training in your workouts will help build that explosive jumping power you need.

-Track drills for sprinters are as much about running fast as they are about improving your technique.
+Track drills for sprinters are as much about running fast as improving your technique.
 Make sure you are working on your running form.

-For all track drills, including things like A skips and high knees, ensure your turnover (cadence) is fast and that you are landing on your forefoot.
+For all track drills, including A skips and high knees, ensure your turnover (cadence) is fast and that you land on your forefoot.